 Golly.
 Whereabouts in Sweden did these attacks happen?

 Troy: I happened to be Frozen up in Sweden at the time.

 I'll never fjorget it.

 Real and fake news seem to be getting mixed up in a confused and bewildering reporting of events.
-Sadly, Stockholm did suffer a real attack in April.
+Sadly, after the fake news report, Stockholm did suffer a real attack.